 Contrast is all around us and is an essential part of photography.
 Some scenes have higher contrast than others, it all comes down to the time of day and location.
 Knowing your contrast ratio is crucial for determining the best shutter speed for a scene and your aesthetic.
 Don’t fret—they are quick and easy to measure!

 Let’s say you are shooting Fujifilm PRO400H metered at 200 ISO with an aperture of f/2.8.
 Here’s how to measure your Contrast Ratio:

-- Now that you know the contrast ratio of your specific scene, you have a choice to make: Where do you want the most information in your image?
-In the highlights or in the shadows?
+Now that you know the contrast ratio of your specific scene, you have a choice to make: Where you want the most information in your image—in the highlights or in the shadows?
 This will help you determine your shutter speed.

 And there you have it, folks!
-You now know how to measure contrast ratio.
+You now know how to measure your contrast ratio.